-The Peter J. Mozden Visiting Professorship
+The Peter J. Mozden Visiting Professorship in Surgical Oncology

 About Peter J. Mozden, MD

 During his career, Dr. Mozden served as principal investigator of the Boston University Cancer Education Grant, through which over 400 medical students received specialized clinical oncology or research experience.
 Dr. Mozden received national recognition for his expertise and achievements in the field of cancer education.
-During his long career at Boston University, Dr. Mozden brought in over $8 million dollars in grants, donations and gifts to the institution.
+During his long career at Boston University, Dr. Mozden secured over $8 million dollars in grants, donations and gifts to the institution.
 He served as Chair of the Department of Surgery from 1984-1985.

 Dr. Mozden was a member of over 20 societies, an officer in many, and a founding member and President of the American Association of Cancer Education.
 He was a physician advisor to President Nixon for the development of the National Cancer Act in 1972.
 He authored numerous journal articles and book chapters, and produced an award-winning three-hour PBS documentary portraying a young woman’s affliction with ovarian cancer.